 Health insurance eligibility verification and the “Telephone” game, funnily enough, have a lot in common.
 Healthcare reimbursement laws are not etched in stone, and they are in constant change as systems mature.
 Individually, employers can change employee health plans, or employees can switch their plans.
 Ongoing patient eligibility verification among medical practices requires hawk eye precision if you don’t want to end up sending inaccurate claims to the payer.

-Many medical practices prefer to outsource health insurance medical verification to ensure specialists are on the job and not be bothered with the cumbersome process associated with verification.
+Many medical practices prefer to outsource health insurance verification process to ensure specialists are on the job and not be bothered with the cumbersome process associated with verification.

 So now to the big question, how to choose the best insurance verification partner to trust with your practice’s most important business process – the first step of revenue cycle management?